Simply France with Dawn an Affair with Provence

 What were the memorable moments that keep you coming back to Provence?

 There are many, but there is one memory that sticks with me.
 We were driving around the vineyards of Chateauneuf-du-Pape, and we saw a small sign for a Vin Caveau.
 We followed the arrows to a farm and rang the bell to the tasting room.
 A few minutes later a diminutive, elderly gentleman answered the door.
-It was fairly obvious from his slightly disheveled state that we had just awakened him from a nap.
+It was fairly obvious from his slightly dishevelled state that we had just awakened him from a nap.
 We asked if it would be possible to taste some wine.
 He smiled broadly and ushered us into the tasting room where he enthusiastically poured his wines.
 We spent the next hour sampling wines with this charming man and his wife.
 The wines were not great, but the experience was priceless!
 It was a lovely example of French hospitality.

 When did you first get the idea for Simply France with Dawn?

 After our initial trip to Provence in 1999, my husband and I found ourselves going back whenever we could.
 We grew to love the area more each time.
 It occurred to me that perhaps others would embrace it as much as we did.
-So two years ago I formulated a trip that would incorporate the same experiences my husband have had in Provence.
+So two years ago I formulated a trip that would incorporate the same experiences my husband has had in Provence.
 The idea is to keep the groups small (a maximum of 8), stay in a Provencal villa and immerse the guests in local culture.
 June 2014 was the inaugural “Simple Pleasures of Provence” tour.

 Why do you like running trips?